weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 an on-premises Exchange mailbox and a Microsoft 365 cloud mailbox:

--   From your on-premises Exchange Server (LON-EX1) VM, you will first send an email from Allan Yoo’s on-premises Exchange Server mailbox to Alex Wilber, who has a cloud mailbox in Microsoft 365.
+-   From your on-premises Exchange Server (LON-EX1) VM, you will first send an email from Allan Yoo’s on-premises Exchange Server mailbox to Alex Wilber's cloud mailbox in Microsoft 365.

 -   You will then open an InPrivate Browsing session in Edge browser so that you can log into Alex’s mailbox in Microsoft 365 and verify that he received the email from Allan.

--   You will then send a reply from Alex to Allan, and then verify that Allan received the reply in his on-premises mailbox.
+-   You will then send a reply from Alex's cloud mailbox to Allan's on-premises mailbox, and then verify that Allan received the reply.

-You should note what happens when you send the email from Allan's on-premises mailbox to Alex's Microsoft 365 mailbox; or more specifically, where the email is delivered.
-This situation provides the basis of the Final Assessment lab.
+**Important:** In this task, note what happens when you send the email from Allan's on-premises mailbox to Alex's Microsoft 365 mailbox; or more specifically, note where the email is delivered.
+This situation provides the basis for the Final Assessment lab.

 1. You should still be logged into LON-EX1 from the prior exercise; if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.